 How do I start the process?

 Download and complete the attached form.
-Then return it to us with a copy of your court order showing that your record has been cleared or modified.
+Then scan the form and a copy of your court order showing that your record has been cleared or modified and email it to us at [email protected] or mail it to us.